squeek502/resinator/docs/index.md

 ## `FONT` resource

 - The `<id>` in the `<id> FONT` definition **must** be an ordinal, not a string.
-- The `<id>` of each `FONT` must be unique.
+- The `<id>` of each `FONT` must be unique, but this does not fail the compilation, only emits an error.
+The first `FONT` defined with the `<id>` takes precedence, all others with the same `<id>` are ignored.
-- Each `FONT` is stored as normal with type `RT_FONT`.
+- Each `FONT` is stored with type `RT_FONT`.
 The entire binary contents of the sepcified file are the data.
 No validation/parsing is done of the data.

-At the end of the .res, a single `RT_FONTDIR` resource with the name `FONTDIR` is written, with the data:
+At the end of the .res, a single `RT_FONTDIR` resource with the name `FONTDIR` is written with the data:

 | Size/Type | Description |
 |-----------|--------|